Chapter 1: Chapter One

 Blushing, Will reached out and took a bit out of the chip in Hannibal’s hand, inadvertently brushing his lips against Hannibal’s fingers.

 “What about this one?”
-Will asked.
+Will asked, pointing to the rolls.

 After that, conversation seemed to flow, kickstarted by explanations about the food, followed by origin stories that always reminded Will of a story of his own, which led to Hannibal’s deep commentary, which lead to Will’s sarcastic retorts, and then the next course came, and the entire thing started all over.
 During the entire thing, Will found himself becoming more and more endeared by the man.